Abdominoplasty Wound and Scar Care Especially For Dr Di Saia's Patients:

 Right after surgery, the skin between the belly button and pubes will be pretty numb.
 The skin outward from there will be variably numb.
 Larger tummy tuck procedures will leave patients with more permanent numbness than the smaller operations.
 Numbness will resolve in areas giving way to a "pins and needles" sensation as nerves heal.
 So this funny sensation is actually a good thing indicating healing is in progress.
 The larger operations commonly leave patches of numbness near the belly button and central lower incision.
 Sensory recovery is usually complete within 6-18 months.

 Every abdominoplasty is different.
-This is why I always indicate to my patients that improvement is almost certain.
-A flat abdomen is not always in the cards however.
+This is why Dr D always indicates to his patients that improvement is virtually certain.
+We have yet to meet a patient who wants her extra tummy tissue back. :) A flat abdomen is not always in the cards however.
 This has to do with the differing characteristics of each woman's abdominal tissues.
 Some tissues relax more than others after the tightening.
 Some patients with weak or thinned fascia have tissues that will not accept tightening beyond a certain point or they literally rip.
-I stop short of this point so that the repair holds.
-In some patients, I have placed three or four different suture lines to get the improvement I wanted.
+Dr D stops short of this point so that the repair holds.
+In some patients, he has placed three or four different suture lines to get the improvement.
 These can be along the center of the abdomen or along the sides or both.
-Some patient's tissues relax on the table in front of me.
+Some patient's tissues relax on the table visibly.
 More suture lines can be placed in this circumstance.
 Others patient's tissues relax after surgery.
 Improvement is relative to the tissues we have available for repair.
 Absolute symmetry and an absolutely flat tummy are rarely possible.
+We can usually get pretty close though.

 Some patients have scarring and distortion from previous surgery.
-They frequently cannot obtain the same quality results as patient without this history.
+They frequently cannot obtain the same quality results as other patients.
 Abdominal tightening occurs at both the level of the muscular repair and the removal of skin.
 Abdominal muscular tightening is performed depending upon the patient's health.
 Some ladies don't have the best lung function.
 Tightening of the abdominal wall when taken to extremes can impair breathing.
-This is of course discussed before surgery (I.E. How tight I would recommend).
-When lung function is really poor, I do not offer the patient an operation.
+This is of course discussed before surgery.
+When lung function is really poor, Dr D does not offer the patient an operation.

 "Does one have long term problems such as swelling, pains from having a Tummy Tuck and/or liposuction?
 Are there on going problems or is there a recovery period after which a woman should feel normal again with no swelling,pains etc...? "

 Tummy Tuck surgery is not one operation but several.
-It represents one of the largest groups of procedures a plastic surgeon can do for a patient, but not every surgeon does the same degree of surgery.
-Patients have varied issues that can be corrected....muscle reapir, fatty removal, skin removal, etc. There is not consensus as to what should be "fixed" in any individual patient.
+It represents one of the largest groups of procedures a plastic surgeon can perform for a patient, but not every surgeon does the same degree of surgery.
+Patients have varied issues that can be corrected....muscle repair, fatty removal, skin removal, etc. There is not consensus as to what should be "fixed" in any individual patient.

 Some patients also heal more rapidly than others.
-I think on average in my practice patients are pretty much back to normal at 3 months.
+On average patients are pretty much back to normal at 3 months.
 In a really large case this might be closer to 4-5 months.
-Swelling in my patients is not incapacitating (I believe) due to my selection of patients and the particulars on my operation.
+Swelling in our patients is not incapacitating due to our selection of patients and Dr D's technique.

 Occasional pains (really muscle spasms) are fading in strength and frequency at 2-3 months.
 The binder helps with these.
-Most of my patients are back to work in a few weeks, so these aches are on the level of "soreness" in most patients.
+Most of our patients are back to work in a few weeks, so these aches are down to the level of "soreness" by then in most patients.

 "I have heard about 'Swell Hell' and it scares me.
 How much swelling is there after tummy tuck surgery?
 How do drains and garments help?"

 Swelling varies with the size of your procedure as well as your overall health.
 The use of drains helps make it less severe and may assist in healing by preventing fluid buildup.
 An abdominal garment helps here also providing support to keep pain down.
-Fluid buildup may also be more severe in patients that have more surgery; a reason that in large abdominoplasty procedures I do not add other procedures on that day.
+Fluid buildup may also be more severe in patients that have more surgery; a reason that in large abdominoplasty procedures Dr D does not add other procedures on that day.

 "I understand that the lymphatic drainage system is interrupted during the tummy tuck surgery and that is why we tend to swell for so long.
 My PS told me that when I have a scar revision my healing will be a quite easy compared to the TT because it is a skin only revision.
 My question is about the lymphatic system - will that be cut through again in a skin only revision?
 Will I experience the same kind of swell hell again or will the swelling be limited to immediately following surgery around the scar area.

 Swelling after surgery relates to the size of the operation...larger operations tend to cause more swelling in a given patient.
 A simple scar revision (removal of the scar only) would therefore tend to cause less swelling than a full tummy tuck.
-If liposuction is included, then the swelling would be more.
-Liposuction with a tummy tuck tends to cause more.
-An extended tummy tuck or full lower body lift would cause more than that.
+If liposuction is included, then swelling may be increased.

 "I may have several procedures for loose skin after weight loss.
 There's always swelling after the surgery, right?
 Can this swelling cause more loose skin?"

-I would think that this would be unlikely although when swelling resolves it tends to show looseness of the skin that was hidden before.
+This would be unlikely although when swelling resolves it tends to show looseness of the skin that was hidden before.
 Take into account that only so much of the loose skin can be removed at any one operation.
 Also, those whose skin has become lax can certainly become lax once again after surgery.
 Re-operative rates from surgery can be low, but not zero for this reason even when you've got a top notch surgeon.
-This is one of the reasons that I tend to be conservative when predicting what any operation might accomplish in this group of patients.
+This is one of the reasons that Dr D tends to be conservative when predicting what any operation might accomplish in this group of patients.

 "Will I have Staples or Sutures?
 Is there a Difference?"

-Personally, I have not used staples for skin closure since I completed my first residency and started my second.
+Personally, Dr D has not used staples for skin closure since he completed his first residency.
 Closures with staples are fast but can lead to increased scarring..."Frankenstein Marks."
-I have seen some of the "bargain basement" surgeons use them probably limiting operating room time and therefore making the expense less.
-I charge a little more and close the entire wound almost entirely with dissolving sutures by personal choice.
+Some of the "bargain basement" surgeons use them probably to limit operating room time and therefore decrease the expense.

 "After Tummy Tuck, is the pubic hairline raised?"

 The possibility of your pubic hairline being raised post-operatively relates to how tight your closure is.
 This varies with the technique used as well as your own geometry.
-It is not universal but isn't uncommon either.
+It is not common.
 Most affected women adjust their waxing schedule and the problem is fixed.

-"Should I try to lose weight before Tummy Tuck?"
+"Should I try to lose weight before my Tummy Tuck?"

 Weight loss is a factor in cosmetic surgery....in the results of that surgery.
-I recommend that patients achieve a weight that they feel that they can maintain prior to surgery.
+Dr D recommends that patients achieve a weight that they feel that they can maintain prior to surgery.
 You don't want to starve yourself down to a weight that you can't maintain only to gain a significant amount of weight after that operation.
 That gain might increase your chances of changing the quality of the surgical result.
 Then you may desire a revision later down the line.

 "Will I lose Weight after Tummy Tuck?"